ska-telescope/lmc-base-classes/docs/src/concepts/long-running-commands.rst

 For each task there is a corresponding ``task_callback`` which must be called to update the :class:`~ska_control_model.TaskStatus` of the task.
-This ``task_callback`` will update the LRC attributes with information about the status of the task and associate it with appropriate command ID.
+This ``task_callback`` will update the LRC attributes with information about the status of the task and associate it with the appropriate command ID.

 In addition to its ``status``, each task has additional data associated with it: